rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/nft.md

 appears to be a slot.
 Now this NFT can equip other NFTs into the slot, and will also render `left_wing_front` and `left_wing_back`.

 If the resource is Media, the `base` property is absent.
-Media should be a URI like an IPFS hash.
+Media `src` should be a URI like an IPFS hash.

 The `license` field, if present, should contain a link to a license (IPFS or static HTTP url), or an identifier, like `RMRK_nocopy` or `ipfs://ipfs/someHashOfLicense`.
 This is a license transfering